-Many women have researched this topic and already decided what type of pain relief they prefer.
-Some take a "wait and see" approach about pain relief.
+Many women have researched this topic and have already decided what type of pain relief they prefer.
+Some select a "wait and see" approach.
 We do encourage you to educate yourself about the options available.
 This allows you to make an informed decision at the necessary time.
-Trying to make a knowledgeable decision while under the stress of labor is difficult.
+Trying to make a knowledgeable decision while under the stress of labor can be difficult.

 Information on this topic can be obtained from many places, which include the following:

 - Your midwife, obstetrician or family practice physician

 What choices are available for labor pain relief?